fredwu/yield.rb/README.md

 # yield.rb

-This is a simple ruby script that pulls data from [YieldWatch](https://www.yieldwatch.net/) and [Binance](https://www.binance.com/), and reconstructs them for one purpose: to get the aggregated amounts of underlying tokens.
+This is a simple ruby script that pulls data from [YieldWatch](https://www.yieldwatch.net/) and [Binance](https://www.binance.com/), and reconstructs them for one purpose: to get the aggregated amounts and values of underlying tokens.

 ## Why?